Elementary school (grades K-5) · Bryan, TX

 How many students attend Arrow Academy - Save Our Streets Center?

 Arrow Academy - Save Our Streets Center has 123 students enrolled.
-It is a elementary school in BRYAN, TX.
+It is an elementary school in Bryan, TX.

 What is the student-teacher ratio at Arrow Academy - Save Our Streets Center?